HyperLemons/win-setup/README.md

 __✅ - Open Source__

 Include brief description here along with possible use cases if applicable
-   - Alternatively (or if you aren't able to install your own provided uwp/appx files with GetStoreApp), [Alt App Installer](https://github.com/m-jishnu/alt-app-installer) exists and is ✅ open source.
+   - Alternatively (or if you unable to install your own provided uwp/appx files with GetStoreApp), [Alt App Installer](https://github.com/m-jishnu/alt-app-installer) exists and is ✅ open source.

 # Open source replacements for Proprietary Laptop/Hardware software

 ## Asus Laptops:

 ### [G-Helper](https://github.com/seerge/g-helper)
 __✅ - Open Source__